dojo/docs/dojo/xhr.rst

     <br>
     <div id="results"></div>

 In fact, the attribute "form:" could be set on each node, not only on form nodes.
-If your page contains more than one form and these forms are enclosed with a div- or span-tag, then you're able to submit all these forms, if you set "form:" to the surronding div- or span-tag.
+If your page contains more than one form and these forms are enclosed with a div- or span-tag, then you're able to submit all these forms, if you set "form:" to the surrounding div- or span-tag.

 ========